Melody-Lisa/Folded-Fairy/readme.md

 2. The next step in the creation of this website is to create functionality to the contact form.
 Due to the nature of this project, the html and css elements have been created with minimal javascript and back-end functionality.

 3. The client has social media presence on platforms that are not featured on this version of the site.
 Due to their regular engagement with social media it may be beneficial to dedicate a page to featured videos and posts from various platforms.

+4. I had ideas to implement a horizontal scrolling feature for the reviews section to save on vertical scrolling, especially for mobile views, however I was not able to achieve this within the timeframe of this project.
+This is an option to look into in future versions of the site.

+5. I believe the look of the gallery page could be improved, especially with how tempremental the styling for this has been during the development process.
+This was not achievable within the timeframe of the project, but is another option to look into in future versions of the site.

 <sup><sub>[*Back to top*](#contents)</sup></sub>